tekumara/notes/exactly-once.md

 # Exactly-once delivery is impossible but exactly-once processing is possible

-Exactly-once delivery at the network communication layer is impossible.
+Exactly-once delivery at the network transport layer is impossible.
 But exactly-once processing in the application layer is possible, if you design your system to tolerate duplicates through idempotency.

 Idempotency means that even if a message is delivered multiple times, the processing logic ensures the effect happens only once.
 However, this does not mean you achieve exactly-once delivery — the message itself may still arrive more than once.